 Ethereum, which was created in 2014, is a blockchain platform on which developers create and deploy decentralized applications.
-It is powered by Ether (ETH), which is the cryptocurrency that serves as the network's native token.
+It is powered by Ether (ETH), which is a cryptocurrency that serves as the network's native token.

 Why Trade ETH?

 As a result of its exponential growth over the years, ETH is one of the most popularly traded virtual currencies.
 Due to the nascent state of blockchain technology and the cryptocurrency industry, token prices are always fluctuating.
-While price volatility might raise doubts on the token's future performance, it creates the ideal conditions for trading ETH.
+While price volatility might raise doubts about the token's future performance, it creates the ideal conditions for trading ETH.

 How Does Trading ETH Work?